Mukbang: Food wastage

-Excessive amounts of food are consumed and wasted during mukbang.

-Some mukbangers chew food and then spit it out, but edit their videos to remove the spitting, so as to create the false impression that a large volume of food has been consumed.
-A YouTube mukbanger called Moon Bok Hee was criticized for this practice.
+Excessive amounts of food can be consumed and wasted during mukbang.
+To prevent weight gain or other health risks as a result of overeating, some mukbangers chew food and then spit it out, but edit their videos to remove the spitting, to create the false impression that a large volume of food has been consumed.
+In 2020, South Korean mukbanger Moon Bok Hee, channel name Eat With Boki, was criticized for allegedly spitting out her food in her videos.
+This came after dubious editing portions was observed in her videos, leading many of her viewers to doubt their authenticity.

 In 2020, General Secretary of the Chinese Communist Party Xi Jinping launched the 'Clean Plate' campaign, calling on the nation to guard against food waste.
 This campaign prompted state-run media outlets such as CCTV to run reports critical of mukbangers.
 Users on several Chinese apps received warnings about their mukbang contents and faced an influx of negative comments.
 Later, Douyin promised to have stricter verification on food-related videos.
 Other media platforms, including Bilibili and Kuaishou, have encouraged not wasting food.

-Incidents of animal cruelty
+Incidents of alleged animal cruelty

-Ssoyoung, a popular mukbang streamer, has received attention and much criticism for inflicting cruelty to living sea creatures before and during their consumption in her mukbang videos.
-Examples of live animals subjected to prolonged bodily harm while alive include fish, sharks, crabs, squid, and octopuses, and include an incident where Ssoyoung poured table salt onto a basin of live eels, and an incident where squids had their mantles cut off, but were kept alive before having soy sauce poured over their exposed nerves, inflicting excessive pain and suffering to the animals.
-Korean viewers also criticized Ssoyoung for claiming that some of her "exotic" meals were normal in Korean cuisine and culture.
+Several mukbang streamers have received criticism for alleged cruelty to live sea creatures before and during their consumption in their mukbang videos.
+Streamer Ssoyoung has been accused of inflicting excess harm to creatures such as fish, sharks, crabs, squid, and octopuses.
+In one instance, Ssoyoung poured table salt onto a basin of live eels.
+In another, squid that Ssoyoung poured soy sauce on were observed moving, but this was perhaps the result of involuntary movement due to salt interacting with the nerves of dead squid.

-Health impact
+Health impacts

-As the food consumption of influencers adversely affect the food consumption of viewers, watching Mukbang videos leave their viewers at a risk of being unhealthy or affect their health significantly badly.
+Eating disorders

-A study in 2021 which addressed the problem of Mukbang and the effect of food consumption of influencers on their viewers' shows that affected individuals are susceptible to disorders such as anorexia nervosa, bulimia nervosa, and binge eating disorder.
+A study in 2021 which addressed mukbang and the effect of influencers' food consumption on their viewers showed that engaging in "problematic mukbang watching" was positively associated with eating disorders and with internet addiction.
+In addition, academics and dietitians added that mukbangers and their viewers often have a bad relationship with their eating habits, and its popularity only serves to further encourage such behaviors.